openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 ### Failure Modes
 The provided certs value will be validated before is it passed to the api-server flag

-This check will prevent Microshift service from starting:
+This check will cause Microshift to ignore certificates and log the error:
 1. certificates files exists in the disk and readable by microshift process.
+1. certificate should be parseable by[x509.ParseCertificate](https://pkg.go.dev/crypto/x509#ParseCertificate).
 1. certificates shouldnt override the internal local certificates which are managed internally.
-1. duplicate names (SNIs) exists in names among different certificates.

-This check display warning message at the log and service will be started:
+This check display warning message at the log and certificate will served by the api-server:
 1. certificates is expired.